My name is Kelly and I am a

 Unfortunately during that time, my mother was diagnosed with stage II breast cancer.
 This would be traumatic for anyone, but since we’re a two man band, it was especially difficult on us as there was, well, just us.
 So armed with my newfound love of healthy cooking to put food on the table, I decided to become the caregiver.
 But I was thirteen.

-I’m eighteen and a lot has changed.
+I’m nineteen and a lot has changed.
 Most of it good, but definitely some bad.

 So the bad news.
 Unfortunately, in 2013, my mother was diagnosed with stage IV metastatic breast cancer.
-I wrote a post as soon as I found out, so if you’re curious you can read it here.
+I wrote a post as soon as I found out, so if you’re curious you can read it here, along with an update I wrote in my senior year.
 Between my mother’s illness and life in a very competitive private high school, I stepped away from Foodie for almost all of my junior and senior years.
-I love this blog, so insisted on a gap year to make it great and spend time with what I love.
+I love this blog, so I insisted on a gap year to make it great and spend time with what I love.

 Speaking of what I love, I’m really happy I get this year with my mom.
 Unfortunately her health has gotten progressively worse, so any prayers/positive vibes would be extremely appreciated.
 Thank you.

 Since it’s still just the two of us and I’m off to college next year, I’m now responsible for providing for my family and putting myself through school.
 So any income from this blog makes a huge impact.
 Your support, just by being here, means the world.